-Certain breeds can tolerate different weather and surface conditions better than others, so always be mindful of your dog’s capabilities.
-Always be sure to talk with your veterinarian and have a physical checkup to ensure it’s a safe activity for your dog.
+Certain dog breeds can tolerate different weather, surface conditions, and distances better than others, so it’s important to take into consideration your individual dog’s capabilities.
+Always be sure to talk with your veterinarian and have a physical checkup to ensure that running is a safe activity for your dog.

 Your dog’s age is a critical consideration when thinking about running as an activity to share.
-Puppies should never be taken for a run, as their joints are still vulnerable.
-Because their bones and muscles aren’t fully developed yet, taking puppies out for a run could cause real orthopedic damage.
-Medium-to-large breeds should not be allowed to run on surfaces like concrete or black top until they are at least 18 months old.
-Given that some dogs mature slower than others, check with your veterinarian to make sure your canine companion is ready to start running beside you.
+Puppies should never be taken for a run, as their bones and joints are still developing.
+Because their bodies aren’t fully developed yet, taking puppies out for a run could cause real orthopedic damage.
+Medium-to-large breed dogs (and mixed-breeds) shouldn’t be allowed to run on hard surfaces like concrete or black top until they are at least 18 months old.
+Given that some dogs mature slower than others, check with your veterinarian to make sure your individual dog is ready to start running with you.

 Strong, active, and athletic, this breed has great stamina.
-They love exercise and could keep up with a fast runner.
+Dalmatians love exercise and could keep up with a fast runner.
 (They ran beside horse-drawn carriages in their original purpose as a coach dog, so their stamina and endurance is legendary.)
 These dogs tend to pound the pavement, so it’s best to stick to soft trails for long distances.

 With its sleek, red coat, this breed has no trouble running in warmer climates.
-Eager and graceful, their impressive stamina makes them ideal jogging companions.
+Eager and graceful, their impressive stamina of a Vizsla makes them ideal jogging companions.
 Chock-full of energy, these robust, medium-sized hunting dogs enjoy vigorous daily exercise.

-This energetic breed possesses speed, but also has the build needed to go on a high-mileage run.
-These dogs thrive with plenty of exercise and love spending time outdoors with their human companions.
+This energetic breed possesses speed, but also has the build needed to go on a higher-mileage run.
+German Shorthaired Pointers thrive with plenty of healthy exercise, and love spending time outdoors with their human companions.

 Fast and powerful athletes, this breed loves to run.
-Their natural gait and internal engine make them the perfect companion for longer distances.
+The Rhodesian Ridgeback‘s natural gait and internal engine make them the perfect companion for longer distances.

-Bred to work closely with humans and eager to join in on family activities, this breed craves exercise and mental stimulation on a regular basis.
+Bred to work closely with humans and eager to join in on family activities, English Springer Spaniels crave exercise and mental stimulation on a regular basis.

 Muscular, fast, and powerful, these dogs love vigorous, daily exercise along with stimulating mental challenges.
-Bred to be working dogs, Dobermans have the energy needed to keep up with runners.
+Bred to be working dogs, Doberman Pinschers have the energy needed to keep up with runners.

-These energetic dogs not only enjoy exercise, but their short, easy-care coats make them adaptable to both hot and cold weather.
+These energetic dogs not only enjoy exercise, but the American Foxhound‘s short, easy-care coats make them adaptable to both warm- and cold-weather outdoor activities.

-Don’t let their fragile appearance fool you.
-The Saluki is one of the fastest breeds in the world.
+Don’t let their elegant appearance fool you.
+The Saluki is one of the fastest dog breeds in the world.
 These dogs are highly adaptable and can live in any climate.
 Daily exercise is essential to keep them physically and mentally fit.

 This loyal, hard-working breed is strong, well-muscled, and has the ability to run long distances in different weather conditions and on various types of terrain.
-They are also happiest when they’re with their owners.
+Belgian Malinois are also happiest when they’re with their owners.
 They aren’t a dog breed that’s well-suited for a first-time dog owner, as they need not only plenty of physical exercise, but plenty of mental stimulation to be happy and healthy.

-Before you bring your canine companion out for a run, always consider his health.
-And make sure to bring lots of water to keep him hydrated, no matter how short the distance!
+Before you bring your dog out for a run, always consider their health.
+And make sure to bring plenty of water to keep them (and you!) hydrated, no matter how short the distance.